-Projects or activities may include guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops, etc. Funding for software/hardware acquisition or other equipment, professional membership fees or licensure, tuition, or additional faculty salaries will not be considered.
-Submissions are limited to one grant application proposal per individual faculty, each academic year.
+Projects or activities may include guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops, etc. Funding for software/hardware acquisition or other equipment, professional membership fees or licensure, tuition, add-pay, faculty stipends, course release, or additional faculty salaries will not be considered.
+Visit the collection of previously funded faculty mentoring projects for ideas.

-On the application you will provide:
+On the application you must provide:

-Proposals will be reviewed by a faculty selection committee.
-Recipients will be notified in late November 2017.
+Proposals will be reviewed by an appointed faculty selection committee.
+Recipients will be notified in late November.
 If you are awarded a grant you will receive instructions for accessing funds and reporting on the use of your grant.

 We would like to share your experience and request that all grant recipients help disseminate their results by completing a brief report following the project’s completion sharing the impact this grant had on your mentoring group's success related to teaching excellence, scholarly works, grant proposal development, etc. Your outcomes may be used on the FCD website or other materials.